- More Diversification, Less Risk

 While there is no precise methodology for finding low-correlation investment candidates to diversify a portfolio, you can give yourself a head start by first finding a population of stocks that has a relatively low correlation to the portfolio.
 For example, by viewing the correlation of whole sectors or industries to your portfolio, you may get a better idea of where to start your search.

-Here I’ve added in several sectors that seem promising for providing stocks that could diversify the Growth Portfolio further.
+Here I’ve added in several sectors that seem promising for providing stocks that could diversify the Dividend Growers Portfolio further.
 First I use ETFs as proxies for the sectors.
-Then I would hunt for stocks via screeners within the promising sectors for additional diversification candidates.
+Then I would hunt for stocks within the promising sectors for additional diversification candidates via screeners or via filtering columns in the Table.
 Or if I wanted to take a lazier approach, I could just add the ETFs themselves.

 The sectors I am looking at are Real Estate (VNQ), Energy (XLE), Consumer Defensive (XLP), Utilities (XLU), Health (XLV) and Telecom (XTL).
-Of these, Utilities seems the most promising sector, basically uncorrelated at 0.02, then Consumer Defensive at 0.32 and Real Estate at 0.33.
+Of these, Utilities seems the most promising sector, at being only slightly correlated at 0.29, then Health at 0.44 and Staples at 0.51.
 Of course I would have to check the correlation of any stocks I like from these sectors against what is already in the portfolio.
 But by sub-selecting from low-correlated sectors, I would have a head start in finding stocks that would increase diversification.

 Adding in a Potential Buy